eriktoller/andfn/README.md

 # AnDFN, Analytical Discrete Fracture Network

 ## Introduction
 AnDFN is a computer program for the modelling of groundwater flow in a discrete fracture network (DFN).
 The program is based on the Analytic Element Method (AEM) and is distributed as a Python package with various modules and scripts.
-The original development of this code was funded by BeFo (Stiftelsen Bergteknisk Forskning).

 The documentation for AnDFN is available [here](https://eriktoller.github.io/andfn/).